 Health e-Learning proudly supported Faten's goal by helping her study during 2017/18 and she successfully achieve certification as an IBCLC in 2018.
 Congratulations Faten!

 Fionnuala Cooney (Dublin, Ireland)

 Fionnuala is married with two teenage sons.
 She is a medical doctor and currently works as a consultant in Public Health Medicine within the Health Service Executive in Dublin, Ireland.

 Ireland has one of the lowest breastfeeding rates in the world and Fionnuala regards this as a serious public health problem.
-Fionnuala has been involved in breastfeeding related research and has been contributing to both policy and clinical support for breastfeeding in Ireland.
-She is an active member of the BFHI National Breastfeeding Committee and she has also been participating at local level with both Cuidiú and La Leche League, the two main NGOs involved in volunteer peer breastfeeding counselling services in Ireland.
+Fionnuala has been involved in breastfeeding-related research and has been contributing to both policy and clinical support for breastfeeding in Ireland.
+She is an active member of the BFHI National Breastfeeding Committee and she has also been participating at the local level with both Cuidiú and La Leche League, the two main NGOs involved in volunteer peer breastfeeding counselling services in Ireland.

-Fionnuala believes that qualifying as an IBCLC will increase her sphere of influence at national level in the areas of policy and clinical practice.
+Fionnuala believes that qualifying as an IBCLC will increase her sphere of influence at the national level in the areas of policy and clinical practice.
 Her aim is to work with the breastfeeding community to re-establish breastfeeding as the societal norm in Ireland.